domenico-simone/website_traffic_analysis/README.md

                         Number of user_ids to be generated (default: 50000)
 ```

-setting placements is not provided as option since the number is set by design (n=5).
+Number of placements cannot be provided as option since it is set by design (n=5).

 ```bash
 python utils/generate_sample_data.py